 The second video, they're shadow banning or muting what you report from other people's timelines.

-And Twitter's the new town square.
+And Twitter is the new town square.

-This is where people sh spread information.
+This is where people spread information.

-That would be like stealing somebody's private email or private texting and and unreasonable search and seizure or handing it to the government.
+That would be like stealing somebody's private email or private texting and unreasonable search and seizure or handing it to the government.

-Now we got a much bigger problem.
+Now we've got a much bigger problem.

-This is you know yes, Fourth Amendment implications are staggering on this one.
+This is, you know, yes, Fourth Amendment implications are staggering on this one.

 They resigned.